 A: Yes, we do anticipate that there will be more frequently used Z-codes.
-You can find a list to these Z-codes on the DBH CalAIM webpage or by clicking here for the list.
+You can find a list to these Z-codes on the DBH CalAIM webpage.
 Please note, this list is meant to be a tool/guide for anticipated commonly used Z-codes and not meant to limit which Z-codes may be used.